NHZ-DS/EchoPet/README.md

 ## EchoPet is a gamified web app where students learn coding languages through quizzes and mini-projects while raising a virtual pet that evolves with their progress

+# 📌 Project Status

+⚠️ EchoPet is in active development.
+This is a prototype, not a finished game.

+Some systems work (AI courses, quiz backend, frontend UI), but the full gameplay loop is still being implemented.

 # 🚀 Installation
 ## First step
 Clone the main branch of repository